Generic selectors

-In this lesson students will watch a video about “Snake Island”, revise the conditionals forms, learn ways to express conditionals more formally, and give alternatives to “if” when using conditionals.
+In this Upper-Intermediate ESL lesson, students will watch a video about “Snake Island,” revise the conditional forms, learn ways to express conditionals more formally, and give alternatives to “if” when using conditionals.

 Warm-up